Selling your motorhome or caravan - what you can expect to get for it

 The time always comes when its time to sell your motorhome or caravan.
 You've had many years of fantastic trips away and adventures on the road, but now, for one reason or another you've decided you need to sell the “Bach on Wheels”.

-In fact the average age of a motorhome as decided in a recent industry survey was 8 years so for those long term motorhomers/caravanners who enjoy the lifestyle for 20+ years may see themselves selling their motorhome or caravan at least 3 times.
+In fact, the average age of a motorhome as decided in a recent industry survey was 8 years so those long term motorhomers/caravanners who enjoy the lifestyle for 20+ years may see themselves selling their motorhome or caravan at least 3 times.

 So you're at the tail end of the deal that you bought 8 or so years ago - this is when you find out about total cost of ownership (purchase price – sale price = cost of ownership).
 This is usually something that studious buyers will consider at the start of their journey so they are prepared in years to come for what the value might be when they choose to sell their motorhome or caravan.